Breeding

 In 1980, Camcore’s five founding members included:

-Today, Camcore has 38 members across four continents, working with 50 forest species and maintaining a global network of 2,500 hectares of genetic trials and conservation areas.
+Today, Camcore has 38 members across four continents, working with over 50 forest species and maintaining a global network of 2,500 hectares of genetic trials and conservation areas.
+Its work has expanded significantly since the early years, moving beyond pine species to include Eucalyptus, wood quality research, and advanced breeding technologies.

 Global Expansion